aws-samples/amazon-rds-purpose-built-workshop/lab1-TaxiDataMigration/README.md

-# Lab1: Migrating Taxi data to Amazon DynamoDB and Amazon Aurora using AWS DMS
+# Lab 1: Migrating Taxi data to Amazon DynamoDB and Amazon Aurora using AWS DMS
 [AWS DMS](https://aws.amazon.com/dms/) AWS Database Migration Service helps you migrate databases to AWS quickly and securely.

 In this lab, you will be performing a migration of sample taxi data schema from Oracle to Amazon DynamoDB and Amazon Aurora PostgreSQL databases.